N3siOS/Nesios_Stuff_Addon/README.md

-# Nesios Stuff Addon 1.1.7 downgrade 1.3
+# Nesios Stuff Addon 1.3

 Resource pack for Minecraft Java Edition 1.16 that modifies only basic weapons and tools.